 We set a threshold level to compare the fluctuations in the price.
 If the price increases/decreases, we update the threshold column.
 The closing price is compared with the upper band and with the lower band.
 When the upper band is crossed, it is a signal for sell.
 Similarly, when the lower band is crossed, it is a buy signal.
 The coding section can be summarized as follows:-

 A helicopter view towards the output of the strategy is given in the diagram below.

 Thus our hypothesis that market is mean reverting is supported.
 Since this is back-testing we have room for refining the trading parameters that would improve our average returns and the profits realized.
-This can be done by setting different threshold levels, more strict entry rules, stop loss etc. One could choose more data for back-testing, use Bayseian approach for threshold set up, take volatility into account.
+This can be done by setting different threshold levels, more strict entry rules, stop loss etc. One could choose more data for back-testing, use Bayseian approach for the threshold set up, take volatility into account.

 Once you are confident about the trading strategy backed by the back-testing results you could step into live trading.
-Production environment is a big topic in itself and it’s out of scope in the article’s context.
+The Production environment is a big topic in itself and it’s out of scope in the article’s context.
 To explain in brief this would involve writing the strategy on a trading platform.

-Once you’ve learned basics of designing a quant trading strategy using R, you can take a look at an example of trading strategy coded in R and also learning about how to get started with quantmod package in R. You can also take a look at our interactive self-paced 10 hours long datacamp course ‘Model a Quantitative Trading Strategy in R‘
+Once you’ve learned basics of designing a quant trading strategy using R, you can take a look at an example of trading strategy coded in R and also learn about how to get started with quantmod package in R. You can also take a look at our interactive self-paced 10 hours long datacamp course ‘Model a Quantitative Trading Strategy in R‘